top of page

 Papilio mechowi (male, upper and underside)

-Papilio mechowi (old male, faded black upperside )
+Papilio mechowi (worn male, faded black upperside )

 Papilio zenobia.jpeg